jfut/ganeti-rpm/doc/update-rhel-2.9-to-2.10.rst

 Update Ganeti RPM package from 2.9 to 2.10
 ==========================================

-Ganeti RPM Packaging for RHEL/CentOS/Scientific Linux.
+Ganeti RPM Packaging for RHEL/CentOS/Scientific Linux and Fedora.

 Update from a version earlier than 2.8
 ++++++++++++++++++++++++++++++++++++++